-This workshop explores how sm’art (as in small art) encounters – temporary socio/spatio-political transformations – can rethink the notion of the smart city?
-Utilizing urban scenography – how cities perform and how we perform within them – as a means of recognizing and critically engaging with the spatial politics of ‘smart cities’ — deeply entangled with ideas of the ‘right to the city’— it asks: what is a smart city and who is it for?
+This workshop explores urban scenography – how cities perform and how we perform within them – as a means of recognizing and critically engaging with the spatial politics of “smart cities”, which are deeply entangled with ideas of the “right to the city.”
+It asks: What is a smart city and who is it for?
 Sm’arting the City is a three-day exploratory master workshop that invites participants to survey ‘smart’ in all its machinations.
 It proposes short sharp spatial interventions as investigative strategies for asserting the city as a dispersed platform of multiple overlapping sites that encourage, facilitate, control and/or limit public performances.

 Workshop Leader Biography: